-Center for Service
+Center for Service and The Smith Chapel

 The Center for Service sponsors annual volunteer events such as Service Fest, Hunger and Homelessness Week, the Shining Star Program, an MLK Service Project, and Alternative Spring Break.
 In addition, The Center for Service sponsors other service opportunities and assists students and student organizations with developing meaningful volunteer experiences.
 The Center for Service collects students' volunteer hours and hosts the Service Awards at the end of the spring semester.